 During my PhD, I have been a visiting student at Cambridge University with Prof. Mihaela Van der Shaar, working on alignment and interpretability of LLMs.
-Additionally, I have been a Research Intern and a Student Researcher at Google, developing 3D diffusion-based generative models in the AR&VR team, and I am the team co-leader of CSNOW, Computer Science Network of Women at ETH.
+Additionally, I have been a Research Intern and a Student Researcher at Google, developing 3D diffusion-based generative models in the AR&VR team, and the team co-leader of CSNOW, Computer Science Network of Women at ETH.

 Prior to my doctoral studies, I obtained a MSc in the Department of Information Technology and Electrical Engineering at ETH Zurich, and spent a semester at Harvard University working on 3D generative models for super-resolution of MR images.
 I was lucky to be supported by two Spanish Excellence Fellowships, La Caixa and Rafel del Pino.
 Before that, I completed my BSc in Biomedical Engineering at Universidad Carlos III de Madrid, spent one year at Georgia Institute of Technology, and carried out an internship at ETH Zurich as an Amgen Scholar.